How Much Does it Cost to go to Disney World?

 What is the best Disney World park?

 This is another subjective question.
 Magic Kingdom has Cinderella’s Castle and some of the most iconic rides and attractions.
-Hollywood Studios used to be a bit boring, but with the addition of Star War’s Galaxy’s Edge and Toy Story Land, it’s now one the better theme parks.
+Hollywood Studios used to be a bit boring, but with the addition of Star Wars: Galaxy’s Edge and Toy Story Land, it’s now one of the better theme parks.
 I personally love Animal Kingdom for the safari ride and the Avatar Flight of Passage ride.
-Many Americans love Epcot as it’s sort of a tour of the world without ever having to leave America.
+Many Americans love Epcot because it’s a tour of the world without ever having to leave America.

 Should I stay at a Disney hotel?